Rei-SwitchBot/faq/en-us-second-reply/Keypad Vision.md

 There are currently no compatible European or American transit cards in the SwitchBot Lab data.
 As a temporary solution, you can add a Japanese transportation card in the Wallet app to achieve smartphone attachment Keypad Vision unlocking.

+---
+### Troubleshooting the Door Lock Will Unlock When Any Password Is Entered on SwitchBot Keypad Vision.

+Thank you for the information provided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+- A video reveals that any PIN can unlock the door lock

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.